 Use the map below to view various current travel impacts, including permanent closures, temporary closures, and changes in traffic patterns.
 Zoom in and scroll to find a specific area of the I-30 corridor in Little Rock and North Little Rock.
 Click on a line to see travel impact information such as location, time frame, and detour map (download if available).

-Work on Interstate 30 in Little Rock and North Little Rock involves weekly lane closures.
+Work on Interstate 30 (I-30) in Little Rock and North Little Rock involves lane closures during the week of Monday, October 2.

 Read More »Oct 01, 2022